Brotenko/QualityQuest/README.md

 * `[Warn] Failed to Authenticate System.AggregateException: One or more errors occurred.`
   - This Exception is thrown when a PlayerAudience-Client tries to connect using HTTP, TLS 1.1 or other "outdated" protocols.
   - The Exception is non-critical and only warns the host of a connection that is not using modern standards.
 SignalR does support these connections anyway by default.
+* The website looks broken or is not working correctly!
+  - A big part of the website's communication is handled through JavaScript - Any add-ons or extensions blocking JavaScript need to be disabled to play the game.

 If you have any problems, please write us an issue, we will be happy to help you.